Poisson cohomology, Koszul duality, and Batalin-Vilkovisky algebras: Introduction

 Historically, the Poisson homology and cohomology were introduced by Koszul \cite{Koszul} and Lichnerowicz \cite{Lichnerowicz} respectively.
 In 1997 Weinstein \cite{Weinstein} introduced the notion of {\it unimodular} Poisson manifolds, and two years later Xu \cite{Xu} proved that in this case, there is a Poincar\'e duality between the Poisson cohomology and homology of $M$.
 A purely algebraic version of Weinstein's notion was later formulated by Dolgushev in \cite{Dolgushev} (see also \cite{LR07,LWW}), and in this case we also have

 for some $n$ depending on $A$.

-For a {\it finite dimensional} algebra such as $A^!$ above, Zhu, Van Oystaeyen and Zhang introduced in \cite{ZVOZ} the notion of {\it Frobenius Poisson algebras} (in the rest of the paper, we shall use the word {\it symmetric} instead of {\it Frobenius}, just to be consistent with other references), and proved that if they are {\it unimodular} in some sense (to be recalled below), then there also exists a version of Poincar\'e duality:
+For a {\it finite dimensional} algebra such as $A^!$ above, Zhu, Van Oystaeyen and Zhang introduced in \cite{ZVOZ} the notion of {\it Frobenius Poisson algebra}, and proved that if they are {\it unimodular} in some sense (to be recalled below), then there also exists a version of Poincar\'e duality:

 Combining the above two versions of Poincar\'e duality \eqref{iso:PD_XuDolgushev} and \eqref{iso:PD_ZVOZ} as well as Theorem \ref{thm:firsttheorem}, we have the following: